zoom/videosdk-ui-toolkit-ios-sample/README.md

 ## Integration

-You can integrate manually or use the Swift Package Manager.
+You can integrate the UI toolkit frameworks manually or via the Swift Package Manager or Cocoapod.

 ### Manual

-You can integrate the Zoom Video SDK UI toolkit into your project by adding the 2 dynamic xcframeworks: ZoomVideoSDK.xcframework and ZoomVideoSDKUIKit.xcframework found in the sample app.
+You can integrate the Zoom Video SDK UI toolkit into your project by adding the 2 essential dynamic xcframeworks: ZoomVideoSDK.xcframework and ZoomVideoSDKUIKit.xcframework found in the sample app.
 Be sure to select the "Embed & Sign" option for these frameworks in Xcode under your project 'General' tab.
+If you are also interested in having the Virtual Background feature, you will then need to include the zoomcml.xcframework in as well.

-### Swift Package Manager
+### Swift Package Manager and Cocoapod

-You can also add the framework using the Swift Package Manager using our GitHub link: https://github.com/zoom/videosdk-ui-toolkit-ios.
+You can also add the framework using the Swift Package Manager or Cocoapod using our GitHub link: https://github.com/zoom/videosdk-ui-toolkit-ios.

 ## Need help?